simpleairquality/SimpleAQ-Device/README.md

 You should now be able to mount the `ext4` Linux partition of your written image to inspect the written files.

-## Manual Configuration

-TODO:  How to manually configure the partition using the output from the frontend.
-NOTE:  Environment variables live in `/etc/environment` on the Raspbian.

 # Dev Quickstart

 ## First Time